dennylslee/Multiplication-deepRL/Readme.md

 In order to simplify the learning, we start with single digit multiplication.
 Even that is proven to be difficult given the small NN and the limitation of a full mesh NN.
 We started with restricting the random generator to generate either value of 1 or 2.
 After some moderate success, we gradually increase the possible range of random number to value of 1, 2, or 3.
 Thus the product can be 1(1x1), 2 (2x1 or 1x2), 3, 4, 6, 9.
 That is, it is a 6 categories classification problem.

-# The deficient of the current design and future work
+# The deficiency of the current design and future work

 1. The NN is simply treating this as a multi-class classification problem.
 It is effectively performing a pattern recognition of numbers based on observing the state and earning the rewards when matches occur.
 Possible future enhancement is to use a LSTM based RNN such that sequential information can be learned.
 2. The state space design does not facilate effective learning.
 Better state space design improvement is required.